 - Southwest Rapid Rewards Premier Business Credit Card

 - Southwest Rapid Rewards Performance Business Credit Card

-Earning the bonuses from these cards DO count toward the Companion Pass.
-So by opening one personal and one small business Southwest credit card, you’ll have enough (or nearly enough) points to immediately qualify for the Companion Pass!
+Earning the bonuses from these cards will count toward the Companion Pass.
+So by opening one personal and one small-business Southwest credit card, you’ll have enough points to immediately qualify for the Companion Pass.

-Note: You can only hold one Southwest personal credit card at a time, but you can have one or more business Southwest cards, in addition to a personal card.
+You can only hold one Southwest personal credit card at a time, but you can have one or more business Southwest cards, in addition to a personal card.

 Benefits of the Southwest Companion Pass: The Southwest Companion Pass lets a friend or family member travel with you for free whenever you travel on Southwest.
-It doesn’t matter if your flight is booked with points or paid for with cash – your companion flies free (well, you’ll still have to pay taxes and fees on their ticket, but that’s usually ~$11 round-trip).
+It doesn’t matter if your flight is booked with points or purchased with cash – your companion flies nearly for free (you’ll still have to pay taxes and fees on their ticket, but that’s usually ~$11 round-trip).

-Read this post for EVERY SINGLE THING you could possibly want to know about the Southwest Companion Pass.
+Read this post for everything you could possibly want to know about the Southwest Companion Pass.

 Yes, Southwest is considered a low-cost airline.
-But they’re AMAZING, and an absolute favorite of the MMS team.
-They even have surprisingly valuable elite status.
+But it’s amazing, and an absolute favorite of the MMS team.
+It even has surprisingly valuable elite status.

 You can receive benefits like:

 Plus, the Southwest Companion Pass is the holy grail of travel perks.
 And it happens to be the easiest status perk to earn.